-The BBVA Credit Agreement restricts our ability to engage in some business and financial transactions.
+The Credit Agreement restricts our ability to engage in some business and financial transactions.

-The BBVA Credit Agreement contains a number of covenants that limit our and our subsidiaries' ability to: incur additional indebtedness or guarantees; create liens on assets; change our or our subsidiaries' fiscal year; enter into sale and leaseback transactions; enter into certain restrictive agreements; engage in mergers or consolidations; participate in partnerships and joint ventures; sell assets; incur additional liens; pay dividends or distributions and make other restricted payments; make investments, loans or advances; repay or amend the terms of subordinated indebtedness; make acquisitions; enter into certain operating leases; enter into certain hedge transactions; amend material contracts; and engage in certain transactions with affiliates.
+The Credit Agreement contains a number of covenants that limit our ability to incur additional indebtedness or guarantees, create liens on assets, change our or our subsidiaries' fiscal year, enter into sale and leaseback transactions, enter into certain restrictive agreements, engage in mergers or consolidations, participate in partnerships and joint ventures, sell assets, incur additional liens, pay dividends or distributions and make other restricted payments, make investments, loans or advances, repay or amend the terms of subordinated indebtedness, make acquisitions, enter into certain operating leases, enter into certain hedge transactions, amend material contracts, and engage in certain transactions with affiliates.

-The BBVA Credit Agreement also requires us to maintain a fixed charge coverage ratio and a consolidated leverage ratio and contains certain customary representations and warranties, affirmative covenants and events of default (including, among others, an event of default upon a change of control).
-If an event of default occurs, the lenders under the BBVA Credit Agreement will be entitled to accelerate amounts due thereunder and take other actions permitted to be taken by a secured creditor.
+The Credit Agreement also requires us to maintain a fixed charge coverage ratio and a consolidated leverage ratio and contains certain customary representations and warranties, affirmative covenants and events of default (including, among others, an event of default upon a change of control).
+If an event of default occurs, the lenders under the Credit Agreement will be entitled to accelerate amounts due thereunder and take other actions permitted to be taken by a secured creditor.
 If our indebtedness is accelerated, we cannot be certain that we will have sufficient funds available to pay the accelerated indebtedness or that we will have the ability to refinance the accelerated indebtedness on terms favorable to us or at all.